PedroBettencourt/Google-DA-CaseStudy/README.md

 # Analysis

-All of the analysis was done on MySQL and the visualization was done on Tableau.
+All of the analysis was done on MySQL and the visualizations were done on Tableau.

 ## Daily Activity